 How much does it cost to attend the best colleges in California

-The cost of attending a colleges in California is going to vary.
+The cost of attending a college in California is going to vary.

 But for the best colleges in California, you can expect a cost of around $30,000 per year.